Pages

 title Robotech.

-[Note: The irrational
+[NOTE: The irrational

 dislike or hatred of spiders and snakes is at some point a learnt